kunal-geeks/sauce-demo-qa/README.md

 pytest -n <number_of_parallel_processes> --alluredir=allure_report
 ```

-### 4. see all the logs in the automation.log file
+### 4. See all the logs in the automation.log file

 ## Conclusion